omarm12/Natures_RPG/README.md

 - *Danielle Dishop* added Undefined type stat generation in testing block (Undefined typed objects were already generating stats correctly by default)
 - *Danielle Dishop* implemented better quality scores increasing the floor of the stat generation, including tests
 - *Danielle Dishop* Added Leveling.py, with an automatic calculation of level from exp
+- *Danielle Dishop* moved previous code into the Django backend, and integrated previous tests
+- *Danielle Dishop* added functionality for observations to gain experience base on confirmations from iNaturalist

 ###### TODO:
 - *colin seifer* implement battle effects